Innovation and Technology

 Sensor-based Monitoring System for Marine Facilities

-CEDD is conducting a research on sensor technology applied to piers, breakwaters and seawalls to collect real-time data on the impact force and vibration caused by vessels on piers when berthing, and the movement of armour rocks of the breakwaters and seawalls due to waves and tidal action in order to more effectively assess the structural integrity of the above-mentioned marine facilities.
+CEDD has developed a Sensor-Based Monitoring System for piers, breakwaters and seawalls to collect real-time data on the impact force and vibration caused by vessels on piers when berthing, and the movement of armour rocks of the breakwaters and seawalls due to waves and tidal action in order to more effectively assess the structural integrity of the above-mentioned marine facilities.

 Vessels will have impact forces on the piers during berthing.
 If the impact force exceeds the allowable berthing load of a pier, it may damage the pier.
 The above-mentioned sensing system can continuously collect data through sensors such as vibration sensors and satellite positioning system, and upload it to the central processing system for automatic real-time data analysis.
 If the impact force exceeds the set value, the system can immediately send out message to notify relevant maintenance engineers to inspect and repair the relevant marine facilities as soon as possible.